dominikrys/chip8/README.md

 ## ROMs

 Some ROMs are provided under /bin/roms with their appropriate sources/licenses.
+Some may not work as not all are intended to be ran on the original CHIP-8.

 For more, check: